boveus/hyrax-wiki/Sufia-Development-Guide.md

-The Sufia Development Guide is for people who want to modify Sufia itself, not an application that uses Sufia.
+The Sufia Development Guide is for people who want to modify Sufia itself.
+See the [[Sufia Management Guide]] for guidance on how to configure and set up a Sufia-based application.

 * [Regenerating the README TOC](#regenerating-the-readme-toc)
 * [Run the test suite](#run-the-test-suite)